NIGERIAN-BORN MISSIONARY AUTHOR AND EVANGELIST

 THE METAMORPHOSIS OF A TRUTH-LOVING MISSIONARY

 Samson (Saheed) Opeyemi Fidimaye was born in Ile-Ife, Osun State, Nigeria, in 1991, the second child of Oluwatoyin and Olabanji Ajasa Fidimaye.
 Though he grew up in Ile-Ife, parts of his childhood were spent in Ifetedo, Osun State, Nigeria, where his father worked as a teacher for over fifteen years, and in Abeokuta, Ogun State, Nigeria, where his father worked as the state coordinator of National Examinations Council (NECO) for more than a decade, before he was later transferred to the NECO headquarters in Minna, Niger State, Nigeria.
-His father is from Abeokuta, Ogun State, and his mother is from Ile-Ife, Osun State.
-His mother is a teacher at a government secondary school in Ile-Ife, Osun State, and she has been teaching for twenty-eight years as at 2016.
+His mother has been teaching for twenty-eight years as at 2016.

 Samson attended Nigerian Navy Secondary School, Ibara, Abeokuta, Ogun State, Nigeria, for the greater part of his junior secondary school education between 2002 and 2003, having started at the now defunct Topmost Comprehensive College, Ile-Ife, Osun State, Nigeria.
 He then attended School of Science, Ile-Ife, Osun State, Nigeria, for his senior secondary school education, graduating in 2007.
-During his undergraduate years at Babcock University, Ilishan-Remo, Ogun State, Nigeria, he was involved in a number of literary activities, both personal and cooperative, including writing dramas for the drama unit of one of the university’s chapels.
+During his undergraduate years at Babcock University, Ilishan-Remo, Ogun State, Nigeria, he was involved in a number of promising startup ideas which led to the formation of a company named GOODTiP with four other friends but the group soon disbanded after graduation due to personal convictions.
+He was also involved in a number of literary activities, both personal and cooperative, including writing dramas for the drama unit of one of the university’s chapels.
 During his third and final year at the university, he wrote a personal weekly column titled “Scarecrow”, with the aim of correcting the habitual improper late-night-outs behaviour of the students who were drawing the ire of the school by hanging out with the opposite sex at late hours.
-When he was done writing, he would go and paste the write-up on the boards along a busy route of the school.
 During his final year, he was a member of Sketch-House Club, a popular literary and arts club at the university at the time.

 Samson wrote and completed his first official novel, Godsend, when he was in 100 level, though the work did not get published until he was in his final year.
 However, this was not his first work.
 During his time at Nigerian Navy Secondary School, Abeokuta, he wrote and completed his first novel at the tender age of thirteen.
 Unfortunately, he misplaced the manuscript and not until when he was in his final year at School of Science, Ile-Ife, did he write another novel.
 But, lightning struck twice, and he misplaced the manuscript too.
 He graduated from Babcock University in 2012, with a second class honors in Information Resources Management (B.Irm), and went for his youth service the following year.
 It was during this period that he started learning to play the guitar and keyboard, though he would later settle for the former.
 Prior to this time, he had tried his hands at the keyboard, written a number of songs—mostly R & B—and he had recorded one of them in a second-rate studio.
 During his time at Babcock, he also tried his hands at rap.